cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## Methods

 Some instructions perform an operation on an object (a linked block), which is passed as an argument to one of instruction parameters.
-In these cases, the instruction can be mapped to a method called on the given block, e.g. `block.shoot(x, y, doShoot)` translates to `control shoot block x y doShoot 0`.
+In these cases, the instruction can be mapped to a method called on the given block, e.g. `block.shoot(x, y, doShoot);` translates to `control shoot :block :x :y :doShoot 0`.

 In some cases, the instruction can be invoked either as a function or as a method (`printflush(message1)` or `message1.printflush()`).
 All existing mappings are shown in the function reference above.